 The purpose of this section is to provide a high-level, executive overview and introduction to HP ProLiant Network Adapter Teaming.
-The main purpose of this section is to provide information to an Executive seeking business justification for deploying HP ProLiant Network Adapter Teaming.
+The main purpose of this section is to provide information for an executive seeking business justification to deploy HP ProLiant Network Adapter Teaming.

-Section 3 : Teaming fundamentals for the first-time user
+1-2-1-1-2Section 3: Teaming fundamentals for the first-time user